Caltrain: Budget crises

 In March 2020, Caltrain's ridership dropped by 95% due to the COVID-19 pandemic, resulting in losses of $9,000,000 per month.
 The joint powers board recast the sales tax proposal as a way to keep the system afloat.
 Due to the COVID-19 measures and subsequent loss of approximately 75% of its ridership, Caltrain discontinued Baby Bullet service starting March 17, 2020.
 Two weeks later, due to continued loss of ridership, Caltrain further cut service from 92 to 42 trains per weekday, starting March 30.
 Average weekday ridership plummeted from approximately 65,000 (pre-pandemic) to 1,300.
 By June 15, service was increased to 70 trains per weekday, and limited (skip-stop) service was reinstated; later that month, ridership had recovered to 3,200 per weekday.
 In July, after the San Francisco Board of Supervisors initially declined to consider the ballot proposal, citing concerns about the system's governance structure, Caltrain officials warned that the agency would run out of operating funds and be forced to suspend service by the end of the year.
 In August, San Mateo County officials agreed to make Caltrain more independent from SamTrans in exchange for placing the sales tax on the ballot.
 In November 2020, Measure RR passed which created dedicated funding of a one-eighth cent sales tax.
 The schedule was adjusted again starting December 14, with slightly fewer weekday trains (68) but more frequent off-peak and weekend service to support essential workers.

 The number of weekday trains returned to 70 starting March 22, 2021, and the schedule was adjusted to facilitate transfers to BART at Millbrae.
 Caltrain began operation with a new schedule that exceeds pre-pandemic service on August 30, 2021; there are 104 trains operated per weekday, including reinstated Baby Bullet service.
 Headways for popular stations are as low as 15 minutes during peak commute hours (6–9 a.m. and 4–7 p.m.) and 30 minutes throughout the day before 11 p.m. for most stations.
 The separate Saturday and Sunday schedules were consolidated into a single weekend schedule with 32 trains per weekend day.
 All stations have a maximum headway of 60 minutes, including weekends, except for a 90–120 minute gap between the earliest weekend trains.
 In addition, fares were cut in half for September.
 Gilroy service was increased to four weekday round trips on September 25, 2023.

+Despite ridership increases after electrification, by 2026 Caltrain projected a $75 million annual budget deficit over the following 15 years.
+In April 2026, the agency indicated potential service reductions that would be necessary if a regional funding measure is not passed in the November 2026 elections.
+They could include closure of one-third of stations, elimination of late evening and weekend service, frequency reduction to one train per hour, and closure of segments of the service.